 TurboTrans allows the designer to optimize the output capacitance according to the system transient design requirement.
 High quality, ultra-low ESR capacitors are required to maximize TurboTrans effectiveness.
-The capacitor's capacitance (μ F) × ESR ($m\Omega$) product determines its capacitor type; Type B, or C. Capacitor types are defined as follows:
+When using TurboTrans, the capacitor's capacitance (μ F) × ESR ($m\Omega$) product determines its capacitor type; Type A, B, or C. These three types are defined as follows: